Balance Transfer Cards: Do They Work, and Do You Need One?

 If you have excellent or good credit, you have the best chance at scoring a 0% APR balance transfer credit card.

-Check if you’re pre-qualified prior to applying to avoid the hit on your credit.
+Check if you’re pre-qualified for the balance transfer promotion prior to applying for a card to avoid the hit on your credit.

 You can’t transfer $3,000 onto a card with a $2,000 credit limit.
 Verify the card you’re considering has a credit limit that supports your transfer balance.